No late fee for delay in filing of GSTR-3B returns: Sitharaman

 "For those who have a tax liability, a maximum late fee for non-filing of GSTR-3B returns for period July 2017 to January 2020 has been capped to Rs 500.
 This will apply to all returns submitted during July 1, 2020, to September 30, 2020," Sitharaman said.

-Small taxpayers with turnover up to Rs 5 crore will now pay a reduced rate of interest of 9% from 18% for returns filed for February-April 2020 after July 6, if filed by September 30, the minister announced.
+Small taxpayers with turnover up to Rs 5 crore will now pay a reduced rate of interest of 9 per cent from 18 per cent for returns filed for February-April 2020 after July 6, if filed by September 30, the minister announced.

 They can file returns for May to July till September 2020 and no late fee will be charged, she added.